John McKay (Ontario politician, born 1948): Bill C-423

-Bill C-423, or The Modern Slavery Act, was introduced by McKay in December 2018 following the committee report released in October saying “(t)his bill gives an opportunity for consumers to know whether, in fact, anywhere along the supply chain of the product they are buying or the service they are using, slave or forced labour conditions applied.”
+Bill C-423, or The Modern Slavery Act, was introduced by McKay in December 2018 following the committee report released in October saying "(t)his bill gives an opportunity for consumers to know whether, in fact, anywhere along the supply chain of the product they are buying or the service they are using, slave or forced labour conditions applied."

 The purpose of the Modern Slavery Act is to implement Canada's international commitment to confirm supply chain transparency and contribute to the fight against modern slavery.
 The Act requires companies that have assets over CAD $20 million and revenue over CAD $40 million to ensure that their supply chains are transparent and free of goods produced by slavery if they wish to do business in Canada.
 If passed, the Minister of Public Safety and Emergency Preparedness through the Canadian Border Services Agency could impose an import ban on goods or materials partially or fully produced by forced labour.
 Entities found to have imported tainted goods can be subjected to a fine of up to CAD $250,000.
 This is in addition to the reputational damages, which often far exceeds the costs of fines or import bans.
 However, Bill C-423 did not proceed in the House of Commons due to the 2019 Federal Election.

 All Party Parliamentary Group to End Modern Slavery

-Following the 2019 Federal Election, McKay continued his work on modern slavery legislation with the All-Parliamentary Group to End Modern Slavery as a co-chair.
+Following the 2019 Federal Election, McKay continued his work on modern slavery legislation with the All-Party Parliamentary Group to End Modern Slavery as a co-chair.
 Senator Julie Miville-Deschene, a co-chair of the APPG, introduced S-216 into the Senate in February 2020.
 S-216 was initially introduced into the House of Commons as McKay's Private Members Bill C-423.
-However, like its predecessor, S-216 did not advance due to the onset of the COVID-19 pandemic.

 During the 2021 Federal Election, the Liberal and Conservative Parties of Canada outlined platform commitments for supply chain legislation to end modern slavery in Canadian supply chains.
 The APPG is expected to introduce a third version of the bill once the 44th parliament resumes.